Here’s a no-cost way to complete gen eds. Get details

 How does a minor work?

-Since you can use elective courses to complete the minor, in most cases you won’t have to spend extra time and money on additional courses to complete your degree.
+Since you can use elective courses to complete a minor, in some cases you may not have to spend extra time or money on additional courses to complete your degree.
 Keep in mind that courses used to complete your major can’t be applied toward a minor.

 Should you get a minor in college?

-Getting a minor can give you a professional edge.
+Getting a minor can help give you professional skills.
 It demonstrates your forward thinking, self-motivation and organization – all valuable skills in the workplace.

 Sample courses